heiko-braun/example-graphrag/README.md

 ## Overview

-This repository draw largely on https://github.com/stephenc222/example-graphrag, but add's some minor tweaks here and there.
+This repository draws largely on https://github.com/stephenc222/example-graphrag, but add's some minor tweaks here and there.

 ## Prerequisites